Kuniwak/jenkins-plugin-fixator/README.md

 About `JenkinsPlugins.lock`
 ---------------------------

-`JenkinsPlugins.lock` is a file that have a list for Jenkins plugins and versions.
+`JenkinsPlugins.lock` is a file that have a list of plugin names and versions.
 This is an example for `JenkinsPlugins.lock`:

 ```